How to Find a Short Term Furnished Rental in NYC | March 2026

 Once you go as far South as the financial district or north of Central Park, prices begin to cool down a little (for instance Upper East Side averages just $3,900 a month).
 Certain hip neighborhoods like East Village (known for having a lot of NYU students and new graduates) can give you prime location at more affordable prices of $3,798.

-Cost savings can be found in outer boroughs like Brooklyn or Queens—or even Jersey City for renters willing to make the commute.
+Cost savings can be found in outer boroughs like Brooklyn, Queens, or even Jersey City for renters willing to make the commute.
 However these neighborhoods are becoming increasingly popular as people look for more apartment space post pandemic, and neighborhoods like Williamsburg are approaching the price of their Manhattan counterparts.

 What’s more, these rental averages do not include furnishings and are based on a 12-month lease term, so as you search for a short-term furnished rental, the prices will increase.